dask/dask-blog/_posts/2018-09-27-docs-refactor.md

 This split in documentation matches the split in development teams.
 Each of sub-project's team manages its own docs in its own way.
 They release at their own pace and make their own decisions about technology.
-This makes it much more likely that developers documentation as they develop and change software libraries.
+This makes it much more likely that developers maintain the documentation as they develop and change software libraries.

 *We make it easy to write documentation.
 This choice causes many different documentation systems to emerge.*